HackRU/sledge/docs/Setup.md

 ```

 Now navigate to the setup page (`http://localhost:8080/setup.html`).
 Set your
 test secret and click authenticate.
-It's also a good idea to turn Sync on.
-Always check the javascript dev console after every action to look for a success
+Always check the javascript dev console
-message or errors.
+after every action to look for a success message or errors.

 Judges and categories can be added manually.
 Hacks and superlatives can be
 imported from devpost.
 See https://sledge-site.s3.amazonaws.com/testdevpost.csv